 - Google Hangouts

-To help you take advantage of all that Google offers, WordPress developers have created many plugins that allow WordPress to be integrated with Google’s services.
+To help WordPress users take advantage of all that Google offers, many WordPress developers have created plugins and solutions that allow WordPress to integrate seamlessly with Google’s various services.

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

-Before you begin this module, we recommend familiarizing yourself with these training modules:
+Before you begin this module, we recommend becoming familiar with these training modules:

 - WordPress Installation Tutorials